-Require that recreational vehicles placed on sites within Zones A 1-30, AH, and AE on the community's FIRM either (i) be on the site for fewer than 180 consecutive days, or (ii) be fully licensed and ready for highway use, or (iii) meet the permit requirements of the Permit Procedures, 8.1(C)(3), and the elevation and anchoring requirements for "Manufactured Homes" in the Manufactured Homes, paragraph (E), of this section.
+Require that recreational vehicles placed on sites within Zones A 1-30, AH, and AE on the community's FIRM either (i) be on the site for fewer than 180 consecutive days, or (ii) be fully licensed and ready for highway use, or (iii) meet the permit requirements of the Permit Procedures, Article 4, Section 8.3(C)(3)-C (1), and the elevation and anchoring requirements for "manufactured l1omes" in the Manufactured Homes, paragraph (F4), of this section.
 A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices and has no permanently attached additions.

-- 3. Standards for subdivision and development plat proposals - a.
+6.3.
+Standards for subdivision and development plat proposals

+- a.
 All subdivision and development plat proposals including the placement of manufactured home parks and subdivisions shall be consistent with the standards of this Chapter. - b.
-All proposals for the development of subdivisions including the placement of manufactured home parks and subdivisions shall meet Floodplain Development Permit requirements of this Chapter. - c.
+All proposals for the development of subdivisions including the placement of manufactured home parks and subdivisions shall meet Floodplain Development Permit requirements of this Chapter.. - c.
 Base flood elevation data, for local and regulatory floodplains, shall be generated for subdivision proposals and other proposed development including the placement of manufactured home parks.
-Elevations for regulatory floodplains with more than 4 lots, or greater than 2 acres, shall be submitted to FEMA as a Letter of Map Revision (LOMR) for inclusion in the City of Boerne FIRM maps. - d.
+Elevations for regulatory floodplains shall be submitted to FEMA as a Letter of Map Revision (LOMR) for inclusion in the City of Boerne FIRM maps. - d.
 All subdivision and development plat proposals including the placement of manufactured home parks and subdivisions shall have adequate drainage provided to reduce exposure to flood hazards. - e.
-All subdivision and development plat proposals including the placement of manufactured home parks and subdivisions shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize or eliminate flood damage. - f.
-Existing drainageways shall not be modified, except for as allowed for activities within drainageway protection zone as described in the Chapter 8, Environmental Design Floodplain engineering and procedures requirements for subdivision within FEMA or United States Corps of Engineers official flood prone areas shall conform to the engineering criteria as set out in the Engineering Design Manual. - g.
+All subdivision and development plat proposals including the placement of manufactured home parks and subdivisions shall have public utilities and facilities such as sewer, gas,

+- electrical and water systems located and constructed to minimize or eliminate flood damage. - f.
+Existing drainageways channels shall not be modified, except for as allowed for activities within drainageway protection zone as described in the Chapter 8, Environmental DesignSubdivision Ordinance, current version.
+Floodplain engineering and procedures requirements for subdivision within FEMA or United States Corps of Engineers official flood prone areas shall conform to the engineering criteria as set out in the Engineering Design ManualSubdivision Ordinance, Article 6, current version. - g.
 All proposed subdivisions and development plat proposals shall be have unflooded access, the area is accessible to high ground by a street elevated above the one percent (1%) annual chance (100-year) flood the base flood, i.e., no "island" will be considered for platting, unless adequate connecting structures, capable of passing the base flood, are provided to high ground (not subject to the controlling flood of the same floodplain). - h.
 Unflooded access shall be accessible to an arterial street that is not adjacent to the development or to a distance of one-quarter (1/4) mile, whichever is less, during a four percent (4%) annual chance (twenty-five year) flood event. - i.
-All proposed Residential subdivisions shall layout the lots as follows: - (a) Lot size less than 1.0 acres
+All proposed Residential subdivisions shall layout the lots as follows: - i.
+Lot size less than 1.0 acres ii.
+Lot size of 1.0 acres or greater